-For over 25 years, Mr. Haydock has dedicated his professional life to education.
+For over 30 years, Mr. Haydock has dedicated his professional life to education.
 His work has been at the nexus of, science, technology, and education.
-Mr. Haydock has worked as a classroom educator, administrator, a museum educator, and as a curriculum developer always building high-quality curriculum and experiences for all grade levels.
+Mr. Haydock has worked as a classroom educator, administrator, a museum educator, and as a curriculum developer always building high-quality curriculum and experiences PK-20 grades.

 Working at CenterPoint Education Solutions, Mr. Haydock built online professional development courses and a pilot science assessment based on the Next Generation Science Standards (NGSS).
 For Parcc Inc., he built the Partnership Resource Center an online platform for educators looking to build skills with assessments.

 For Smithsonian, he held several positions.
 First for the Assistant Secretary for Education and Access he led the building an online open-source engagement platform.
 He was also tasked with helping build cooperation between Smithsonian museums in education.
 He went on to be the Deputy Director for the Smithsonian Science Education Center (SSEC) and finished his tenure at Smithsonian as the Acting Director of the SSEC.
 For SSEC he led the efforts to build new technology-based resources for educators and began the rebuilding of the SSEC curriculum to align with NGSS.